KarenOk/hacker-news-front-page-with-graphQL/README.md

 # Hacker News Front Page using GraphQL

-In this project, I make use of Ruan Martinelli's Hacker News Graphql API.
+In this project, I make use of Ruan Martinelli's Hacker News Graphql API to recreate the front page of [Hacker News](https://news.ycombinator.com/).

-## Steps
+## Requirements
 - Click [here](https://github.com/ruanmartinelli/hacker-news-graphql-api) to download the API server.
 Follow the instructions in the README file to get it running.

 - In the hacker-news-graphql-api folder, in the function `fetchTopStories` located in `schema.js` replace the line of code: ` .then(ids => ids.slice(0, 3))`  with ` .then(ids => ids.slice(0, 31))`.
 This is to ensure the API returns 30 top stories and not only 2 stories(the default).

+## Steps
+-  Clone this repository

 -  Step into this repo's directory
     `cd hacker-news-with-graphql`

-- Start up a server with [Python](https://www.python.org/) `python -m SimpleHTTP Server`
+- Start up a local web server with [Python](https://www.python.org/) `python -m SimpleHTTP Server`

 - Open the port on your browser